gl-inet/docs3.x/docs/tutorials/vpn_policies.md

 **Use VPN for guest network**: Turn on/off use VPN for guest network.

-**Use VPN for all process on the router**: Generally, the traffic of all processes running on the router such as GoodCloud will be routed through VPN if there is a connected VPN client (e.g. WireGuard, OpenVPN, Shadowsocks).
+**Use VPN for all process on the router**: Generally, the traffic of all processes running on the router such as GoodCloud will be routed through VPN if there is a connected VPN client (e.g. WireGuard, OpenVPN).
 In this case, these processes will lose Internet if VPN is disconnected.
 In order to ensure a proper operation of these processes, you can disable this option.
 As a result, they will not use VPN.

 **Please Choose Policy**: The item can be either **Domain/IP** (e.g. gl-inet.com / 192.168.1.1 / 192.168.1.0/24) or **Mac address** (24:F0:94:5C:8E:F9).